 However, when ketone production is high, the cow cannot use all the ketone bodies for energy and ketone levels increase in the blood.
-When this occurs the cow may suffer from ketosis.
+When this occurs, the cow may suffer from ketosis.

 Types of Ketosis

-Type 1 ketosis is a result of a sudden drop in energy intake.
+Ketosis is a result of a sudden drop in energy intake.
 This can be due to underfeeding or adverse weather events (e.g. snow storms) that prevent the cows from eating sufficient amounts of dry matter.

-Type 2 ketosis generally occurs post-calving, when the cow is mobilising excess body fat to meet the demands of milk production.
+Ketosis generally occurs post-calving, when the cow is mobilising excess body fat to meet the demands of milk production.
 Cows that are too fat at calving (BCS > 5) or cows that have been overfed pre-calving are particularly at risk.

 Silage ketosis is due to cows ingesting poor quality silage.
 The silage undergoes a secondary fermentation and when ingested will increase the risk of ketosis.
 See grass silage for more information on silage quality and testing.